Construction of solutions of nonlinear irregular singular differential equations by Borel summable functions and an application to Painlev\'{e} equations: Abstract

 \section{Abstract}

 A system of nonlinear differential equations $x^{1+\gamma}\frac{dY}{dx}= F_0(x)+A(x)Y+F(x,Y)$ is considered.
-The origin $x=0$ is irregular singuluar.
+The origin $x=0$ is irregular singular.
 There exist pioneering works about them.
-We study more precisely than preceding works, the meaning of asymptotic expansion of transformations and solutions by using Borel summable functions, and apply results to Painlev\'{e} equations. \footnote {Key Words and Phrases: Irregular singular, Borel summable, transseries, \quad Painlev\'{e} equation {2020 Mathematical Classification Numbers.
+We study more precisely than preceding works, the meaning of asymptotic expansion of transformations and solutions by using Borel summable functions in asymptotic analysis, and apply results to Painlev\'{e} equations. \footnote {Key Words and Phrases: Irregular singular, Borel summable, transseries, \quad Painlev\'{e} equation {2020 Mathematical Classification Numbers.
 34M30; Secondary 34M04, 34M55}}